How Improving Your Emotional IQ and Understanding of Yourself Can Improve Your Performance

 - Empathy – your ability to understand others.
 We are not islands – although some of us may live in solitude with our books and hermit-like writing frenzies – we are inextricably linked with the world around us.
 Developing your empathy, for example, will go a long way in helping you develop characters for your novel or understand situations in the world around you.

 - Social skills – writers are not known for their good social skills.
 In fact, we are often the weirdos in the corner observing tittle-tattle at parties or the social pariah that type in our PJs all day drinking gallons of coffee with our minds in a galaxy far far away.
 So please make a special effort here as it will help you when you network and push your work out there… without your slippers on!

-Improved emotional intelligence is the X-factor in writing success
+Improved emotional intelligence is the X-factor in your success

 Recognise your emotions, understand them and see how they are affecting your work ethic and even how you are impacting others in the world around you.
 Understand how you project yourself, your own personal image and what are you attracting or repelling.

-Takeaway: I seriously recommend understanding yourself that little bit better.
-By working with your highs and lows, and recognising your triggers, you can become your most powerful weapon in your strategy as a freelance writer, blogger or creative.
+Takeaway: I seriously recommend understanding yourself that little bit better through improving your emotional IQ.
+By working with your highs and lows, and recognising your triggers, you can become your most powerful weapon in your strategy as an entrepreneur, creative and person.